kannah-coder/Promises-JS/README.md

 │
 ├── promise.html          # Your main Node.js file (Promise-based fs operations)
 ├── promise1.html         # Text file used for reading/writing
-└── README.md      # (optional) just to note what this folder does
+├── makePizza.js          #its js file run in console └── README.md      # (optional) just to note what this folder does